 Being a contractor means you have the freedom to pick and choose your contracts around a schedule that suits you.
 As a contractor, you aren’t stuck to the usual 28 days holiday, and gaps in between contracts represent an ideal opportunity to enjoy some sunshine and recharge your batteries.
-Whether your dream holiday is three months backpacking through Asia or spending a month driving Route 66, the flexibility of contracting means your dream holiday need not be just a dream.
+Whether your dream holiday is three months travelling through Asia or spending a month driving Route 66, the flexibility of contracting means your dream holiday need not be just a dream.

 We round up 5 key things for you to consider when considering taking a holiday as a contractor: